-The use of opioids is not epidemiologically significant in the region.
-OAT programmes operate in Colombia, Puerto Rico and Mexico.
-In all three countries the programmes are implemented by local government.
-Each programme experienced a lack of supplies during the COVID-19 pandemic.
-There are geographical and administrative barriers to access, including those relating to health workers' stigmatising and discriminatory attitudes and behaviour towards people who inject drugs.
+The use of opioids is not epidemiologically significant in the region.14 OAT programmes operate in Colombia, Puerto Rico and Mexico.
+In all three countries the programmes are implemented by

 Access to naloxone in Colombia, the Dominican Republic and Mexico is limited.
 It is more widely available through civil society organisations in Puerto Rico, where doses are distributed directly to people likely to witness an overdose.
-Legal restrictions and the persistence of punitive policies are the main barriers affecting availability.10,11,13,17 In Mexico, some progress has been made toward the reclassification of naloxone so that it can be directly accessible to people likely to witness an overdose.
+Legal restrictions and the persistence of punitive policies are the main barriers affecting availability.
+10,111,13,17 In Mexico, some progress has been made toward the reclassification of naloxone so that it can be directly accessible to people likely to witness an overdose.
 However, at present, access is possible only through donations to civil society organisations from partners in the United States.
+11